joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6493533/2025/07/14/england-india-bashir-broken-finger/

 **Trump Promises to Help Europe Speed Weapons to Ukraine**\
-`“I’m disappointed in President Putin, because I thought we would have had a deal two months ago,” President Trump said.`\
+`âIâm disappointed in President Putin, because I thought we would have had a deal two months ago,â President Trump said.`\
 https://nytimes.com/2025/07/14/us/politics/trump-putin-russia-ukraine.html

 **How to Swim-Proof Your Hair**\